Colonnade encircling the Saint Peter Basilica in Rome, with its 3 lines of columns and statues of saints and apostles put on top of each statue

 Verbs, Imperative Mood

-The imperative is a mood used to give orders and advice.
+The imperative is a used to give orders and advice.
 Need an example?
 Think about your parents:

 • Non rientrare tardi!